Juvenile offender: prosecution as of September 30, 2021

 Criminal records are only entered after the penalty has been imposed.

-- Decisions on interim measures at the time of referral
+- Decisions on interim measures at the time of deferral

 - Judgment on guilt